Music: MFCC on Pixabay

 Nyla Kërr, News Editor

-Kërr has also received two academic awards for outstanding achievement in biology and English.
+Additionally, Kërr has been recognized for high honor roll and has received academic awards for outstanding achievement in biology, anatomy and English.
 She has also been awarded the President’s Award for Educational Excellence.

 When she is not buried deep in her classwork, Kërr enjoys spending time with her family, playing the guitar and doing calisthenics.